-You access the edit and admin views using a specified URL, a login button or link.
-The Alloy site has a specific login page that you can access by clicking a link at the bottom of the page.
+You access the edit and admin views using a specified URL, a login button, or a link.
+The Alloy site has a specific login page to access by clicking a link at the bottom.
 Log in with the administrator account credentials that you created when you first launched the application.
 You can also log in by adding

 <http://localhost:5000/episerver>), which will display a default login page.

-To create a page, select a page in the page tree under which you want the new page to be located, select New Page from the context menu, and select a page type to use.
+To create a page, select a page in the page tree under which you want the page to be located, select New Page from the context menu, and select a page type to use.

 When working with content, changes are continuously autosaved, and a draft version is created.
 An editor may have different publishing options depending on how access rights are set up.
 You can publish changes directly or schedule a later publishing if you have sufficient access rights.